-In the consulting world, we’re constantly hopping from project to project, and it often takes a beat to ramp up.
+In the consulting world, we’re constantly hopping from project to project, and it often takes too long to ramp up.
 It’s natural that new resources might struggle when jumping onto a new project and role but it doesn’t have to leave a scar.

 So what does that timeline look like?
-Normally, people would need three to six months to fully ramp up their knowledge of a new role, but in the fast-paced world of a business transformation project, that’s simply too long.
+Normally, people would need a couple months to fully ramp up their knowledge in a new role, but in the fast-paced world of a business transformation project, that’s simply too long.
 We gotta go!
-A month is often all they get to quickly get on board a high-speed train.
+A few weeks is often all they get to quickly get on board a high-speed train.

-Let’s talk about how you as a new team member can ramp up quickly, as well as how managers can facilitate a smooth transition.
+Let’s talk about 6 ways you as a new team member can ramp up and add value quickly, as well as how managers can facilitate a smooth transition.

 1. Take Notes

 No matter what role you’re in, take notes!
 People always think it’s a punishment, and it may seem like a menial task, but it isn’t.

 Taking effective notes helps a newcomer translate various conversations with multiple people into a structured and organized narrative.
 It enables you to synthesize different vantage points by central ideas and themes so you can better understand what is happening, what the priorities are, how people work together, and where the landmines are.

 Taking notes also helps organize your conclusions into something that becomes relevant to your team.
 Never underestimate the value of the “new guy” asking the “dumb questions” that shines a light on an assumption or a crucial gap missed by people who were too buried in the details or accustomed to the way things are going to see the miss.

 On the other side, as a manager, encourage the team to highlight anything they feel is important so the new team member can record it and internalize it as foundational knowledge about the project.
 This turns a flat prairie of information into a detailed mountain landscape, which represent the important ideas that need to be highlighted.